-I endeavour to stay up to date with current theory and research findings which assist me in formulating my clinical interventions.
-I believe that this blend of solid science with a warm, pragmatic and direct style has proven to be highly effective in my work as a clinical psychologist.
+We endeavour to stay up to date with current theory and research findings which assist us in formulating our clinical interventions.
+We believe that this blend of solid science with a warm, pragmatic and direct style has proven to be highly effective in our work as clinical psychologists.

-My work subscribes to a person-centred eclectic approach, which derives from a combination of Rogerian and Transtheoretical theories.
-This is a flexible approach, which allows me to apply and combine different methods of psychotherapy, suited to the needs of a specific individual.
+Our work subscribes to a person-centred eclectic approach, which derives from a combination of Rogerian and Transtheoretical theories.
+This is a flexible approach, which allows us to apply and combine different methods of psychotherapy, suited to the needs of a specific individual.

-I believe that by entering into a therapeutic relationship defined by warmth and unconditional positive regard that I becomes active participant in my patients' journeys to better understand their present and unresolved past issues which keep most human beings stuck from time to time.
+We believe that by entering into a therapeutic relationship defined by warmth and unconditional positive regard, we become active participants in our patients' journeys to better understand their present and unresolved past issues which keep most human beings stuck from time to time.
 Avoiding present day challenges through addictions or unhealthy behavioural and thought patterns creates a downhill spiral.
 Effective psychotherapy allows for full expression of feelings and at the same time permits non-judgmental exploration of patterns a person engages in to contribute to their problems.

 Terms and Conditions